ppy/osu-wiki/wiki/Beatmaps/en.md

 ### Qualified

 Qualified beatmaps are in the last stage of the [Beatmap ranking procedure](/wiki/Beatmap_ranking_procedure).
 These beatmaps have been nominated by at least two [Beatmap Nominators](/wiki/Beatmap_Nominators) who have made sure that the beatmap meets the standards of the [Ranking Criteria](/wiki/ranking_criteria).

-Beatmaps stay qualified for a period of approximately 7 days before they enter the Ranked section permanently.
+Beatmaps stay qualified for a period of approximately 7 days before they enter the [Ranked]((#ranked)) section permanently and become endorsed as official content.
 This period serves as a last line of defense in which any flaws and mistakes that might have slipped through can be fixed.
 In this period, beatmaps can be disqualified, changed and re-qualified without reseting the time it takes for the beatmap to become ranked.
-Qualification is in that sense, the last step before being considered a fully fledged beatmap.
+The Qualified section is in that sense, the last step before being considered a fully fledged beatmap.

-Qualified beatmaps have leaderboards but before playing a dialogue will display, noting that:
+Qualified beatmaps have leaderboards.
+Though, upon playing the beatmap a dialogue will display, noting that:

 - No [performance points (pp)](/wiki/Performance_Points) will be awarded.
 - All scores will be deleted when the status is changed.